wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 3.4.1 =
+- Fix: Url of the support page was not starting with http and therefore not working
+- Fix: url where checked with the sanizize functions of Wordpress.
+This was too strict.
+Now esc_url() is used and stuff like %E5 does work as well in the url.

 = 3.4 =
 - New: Basic support for multiple advanced iframes on one page.
 All generated public Javascript functions have now the id included in the name.
 Cookies and additional_height are not supported yet because they are used as global variables in the external js file.
 - New: additional_height has to be a number. px or % are now automatically removed to avoid Javascript errors.
-- Fix: forwarded parameters are now urlencoded. e.g. keyword=gr%E5%E5sen is now passed properly.
+- Fix: forewarded parameters are now urlencoded. e.g. keyword=gr%E5%E5sen is now passed properly.

 = 3.3 =
 - Fix: the height was not detected properly with firefox and some doctypes.
 Now a more advanced way to determine the height is used which works now fine for Firefox as well.